J.P. Morgan & Co.: House of Morgan

 On Junius's death in 1890, Pierpont Morgan took his place at J.S.
 Morgan and Company.
 After Drexel's death, Drexel, Morgan reorganized in 1895 and became J.P.
 Morgan and Company.
 It financed the formation of the United States Steel Corporation, which took over the business of Andrew Carnegie and others and was the world's first billion-dollar corporation.
 In 1895, it supplied the United States government with $62 million in gold to float a bond issue and restore the treasury surplus of $100 million.
 In 1892, the company began to finance the New York, New Haven, and Hartford Railroad and led it through a series of acquisitions, which made it the dominant railroad transporter in New England.
 In 1905 a close alliance was formed with the banking house of J. P. Morgan & Co., New York, for joint action in international finance and issue operations, particularly the absorption of American securities by German investors with the Dresdner Bank.

 The Wall Street bombing September 16, 1920: a bomb exploded in front of the headquarters of J.P.
-Morgan Inc. at 23 Wall Street, injuring 400 and killing 38 people.
+Morgan Inc. at 23 Wall Street, killing 38 people and injuring 400.

 Built in 1914, 23 Wall Street was known as "The Corner" and "The House of Morgan".
 At noon, on September 16, 1920, an anarchist bomb exploded in front of the bank, killing 38 and injuring 400.
 Shortly before the bomb went off, an unknown person placed a warning note in a mailbox at the corner of Cedar Street and Broadway.
 The warning read: "Remember we will not tolerate any longer.
 Free the political prisoners or it will be sure death for all of you.
 American Anarchists Fighters."
 While theories abound about who was behind the Wall Street bombing and why they did it, after twenty years of investigation the FBI rendered the file inactive in 1940 without ever finding the perpetrators.